-A. Continue with the direction.

-B. Move to approve the COA (Building 'G'), for the relocation of the contributing structure on the property located at 44 South Swinton Avenue, Block 61 by adopting the findings of fact and law contained in the staff report, and finding that the request and approval thereof is consistent with the Comprehensive Plan and meets the criteria set forth in the Land Development Regulations, and the Secretary of the Interior's Standards for Rehabilitation.

-C. Move to deny the COA (Building 'G'), for the relocation of the historic structure on the property located at 44 South Swinton Avenue, Block 61 by adopting the findings of fact and law contained in the staff report, and finding that the request is inconsistent with the Comprehensive Plan and does not meet the criteria set forth in the Land Development Regulations, and the Secretary of the Interior's Standards for Rehabilitation.
+- A. Continue with the following direction. - B. Move to approve the COA (Building 'D') for the relocation of the contributing structure on the property located at 21 SW 1st Avenue, Block 61 to the property located at southwest section of the Sundy House property at 106 and 116 South Swinton Avenue OSSHD by adopting the findings of fact and law contained in the staff report, and finding that the request and approval thereof is consistent with the Comprehensive Plan and meets the criteria set forth in the Land Development Regulations, and the Secretary of the Interior's Standards for Rehabilitation. - C. Move to deny the COA (Building 'D') for the relocation of the historic structure on the property located at 21 SW 1st Avenue,, Block 61 to the property located at southwest corner of the Sundy Block (address to be determined) OSSHD and law contained in the staff report, and finding that the request is inconsistent with the Comprehensive Plan and does not meet the criteria set forth in the Land Development Regulations, and the Secretary of the Interior's Standards for Rehabilitation.